waj/erlang-ruby-marshal/README.markdown

 ====================

 * Added support for instance variables
-* Added support for symbolic links
+* Added support for symbolic links (;)
+* Added support for links (@)

 With these patches, you can unmarshal safely Rails' session cookies, even if they contain stuff in the Flash (the original upstream crashed when parsing a session with something in the Flash).

+Tested with Ruby 1.9 marshalled data, with encodings attached to strings.

 Have fun :-)